College of Business

 The Master of Business Administration (MBA) program is an accelerated, thirty-nine semester hour program.
 The program is offered on a full-time and part-time basis.
 The full-time program begins once each year in the Fall term.
 The part-time MBA program is offered on campus or online and begins each semester.
-An online MBA with a major in Hospitality Management is also offered.
 Students are encouraged to have at least two years of work experience prior to entering the MBA program.

 Students in the Master of Accounting (MAcc) program may major in either assurance services, accounting information systems, corporate accounting, or tax accounting.
 This program provides students with greater breadth and depth in accounting education than can be accomplished in the baccalaureate program.
 Students are admitted each semester.